Lindt: Museum

+Notable products

 Lindt chocolate cafés and stores

 Lindt has opened over 410 chocolate cafés and shops all over the world.
 The cafés' menu mostly focuses on chocolate and desserts.
 Lindt chocolate cafés also sell handmade chocolates, macaroons, cakes, and ice cream.

-On 15 December 2014, 18 people, including eight staff, were held hostage at a Lindt cafe in Sydney.
+On 15 December 2014, eighteen people, including eight staff, were held hostage at a Lindt café in Sydney.
 Three people, including the gunman, died in the incident.